Carlos Vinícius

-Carlos Vinícius Alves Morais (born 25 March 1995) is a Brazilian professional footballer who plays as a striker for Premier League club Fulham.
+Carlos Vinícius Alves Morais (born 25 March 1995) is a Brazilian professional footballer who plays as a striker for Campeonato Brasileiro Série A club Grêmio.

-Vinícius was awarded the Bola de Prata for his 18 goals in the 2019–20 Primeira Liga.
+With Benfica, Vinícius was awarded the Bola de Prata for his 18 goals in the 2019–20 Primeira Liga.

 Career

 Early career

 Born in Bom Jesus das Selvas, Maranhão, Carlos Vinícius started his football career at the youth ranks of Goiás in 2009, at the age of 14, as a central defender.
-In 2011 he moved to Santos, but was initially loaned to Desportivo Brasil before returning to the club.
+In 2011, he moved to Santos, but was initially loaned to Desportivo Brasil before returning to the club.
 Released in 2014, he subsequently joined Palmeiras and finished his formation with the club in the following year in strong standing, thanks to Marcos Valadares, who in February 2015, gave Vinícius the opportunity to play centre-forward.
-One month later, "he was scoring goals and was first choice for the U20s.”
+One month later, "he was scoring goals and was first choice for the U20s."

-Carlos Vinícius moved to Caldense for the 2016 season, but spent the first year without playing.
+Vinícius moved to Caldense for the 2016 season, but spent the first year without playing.
 He made his senior debut on 19 March 2017, starting in a 2–0 away loss against Uberlândia for the Campeonato Mineiro.
 At the club, he was mainly used as a defensive midfielder.

-In May 2017, Carlos Vinícius joined Grêmio Anápolis for the second division of the Campeonato Goiano.
-For the side, he only contributed with two appearances as a substitute, being utilized as an attacking midfielder, but was moved to the forward position for a friendly and scored two goals in that match; he then impressed some Portuguese scouts in the match, which prompted to a move to the country.
+In May 2017, Vinícius joined Grêmio Anápolis for the second division of the Campeonato Goiano.
+For the side, he only contributed with two appearances as a substitute, being used as an attacking midfielder, but was moved to the forward position for a friendly and scored two goals in that match; he then impressed some Portuguese scouts in the match, which prompted to a move to the country.

 Real

-On 5 July 2017, Carlos Vinícius was presented at Portuguese LigaPro side Real, after agreeing to a one-year loan deal.
+On 5 July 2017, Vinícius was presented at Portuguese LigaPro side Real, after agreeing to a one-year loan deal.
 He made his debut late in the month, in a 2017–18 Taça da Liga 1–0 win over Belenenses, scoring the only goal.

-Carlos Vinícius made his league debut on 6 August 2017, scoring a hat-trick in a 4–1 home routing of Leixões.
+Vinícius made his league debut on 6 August 2017, scoring a hat-trick in a 4–1 home routing of Leixões.
 He ended the season with 20 goals in 39 matches.

 Napoli

-In January 2018, Carlos Vinícius agreed to a deal with Italian side Napoli for around €4 million, effective as of 1 July.
+In January 2018, Vinícius agreed to a deal with Italian side Napoli for around €4 million, effective as of 1 July.
 In July, he was included in the team's pre-season, and scored in a friendly against Carpi late in the month.

 Rio Ave (loan)

-After appearing in the pre-season with the club, Carlos Vinícius returned to Portugal after being loaned to Primeira Liga side Rio Ave for one season.
+After appearing in the pre-season with the club, Vinícius returned to Portugal after being loaned to Primeira Liga side Rio Ave for one season.
 He made his top tier debut on 2 September, playing the last 20 minutes in a 2–1 home defeat of Portimonense.

-Carlos Vinícius scored his first goal in the main category of Portuguese football on 22 September 2018, in a 3–1 away success over Santa Clara; in that match, he also scored an own goal.
+Vinícius scored his first goal in the main category of Portuguese football on 22 September 2018, in a 3–1 away success over Santa Clara; in that match, he also scored an own goal.
 Seven days later, he scored a brace in a 2–1 home win against Boavista.

-Carlos Vinícius ended his spell at Rio Ave with 14 goals in 20 matches.
+Vinícius ended his spell at Rio Ave with 14 goals in 20 matches.